Mizoram : Security Forces Seized Huge Cache Of Contraband Substances, 4 Held

 - Ezrela Dalidia Fanai, NET Correspondent, Mizoram

-In a major operation against drug menace, a joint operation conducted by Excise and Narcotics Department of Lunglei district, Mizoram Police, and Special Branch of Crime Investigation Department (CID) staff today seized a huge cache of contraband substances from the outskirts of Pukpui village, Lunglei district.
+In a major operation against drug menace, the Excise and Narcotics Department of Mizoram on Sunday seized a huge cache of contraband substances from the World Bank Stretch between Sialsuk and Selam village, Mizoram.

-Thorough investigation have led the security forces to confiscate 316.62 gms of Heroin No. 4 and 50,000 tablets (4.915kgs) of Methamphetamine from Lunglei district.
+Thorough investigation have led the security forces to confiscate 528 grams of Heroin No 4.

-Meanwhile, the security forces have also apprehended four persons, and seized a transport vehicle bearing the registration number MZ04A-0791.
+The security forces at around 4:10 PM along the concerned region seized 504 grams of Heroin No 4.

-These four accused have been identified as : Novala – a resident of Zokawthar, Champhai district; Lalbawihliana – a resident of Zokhawthar, Champhai district; Dokapthanga – a resident of Zokhawthar, Champhai district; and Malsawmdawnga – a resident of Hauruang village, Lunglei district.
+Two women drug traffickers, identified as, Evy Lalramhluni – a resident of Venghlun Thenzawl and Vanlalzapi – a resident of Thenzawl have also been apprehended by the security forces.

 Furthermore, the apprehended individuals have been booked under the Narcotics Drugs and Psychotropic Substances (NDPS) Act, 1985.